PaoloReyes/BailandoConLasAbejas/README.md

 - [License](#license)

 ## Introduction
-This repository aims to provide a foundation for anyone interested in what I call "mathnimations" (mathematical animations amde with python) to learn and adopt my best practices.
+This repository aims to provide a foundation for anyone interested in what I call "mathnimations" (mathematical animations madee with python) to learn and adopt my best practices.

-It utilizes Python code and leverages the Manim community as the animation engine.
+It uses Python and takes advantage of the Manim community animation engine.

 ## Features
 - My own manim SubScene structure.